This feature requires Manager user level or higher.

 - Paste the Notification URL in the Notification URL field, and click Receive IPN messages (Enabled).

-Your PayPal acount is now linked to MailChimp.
+Your PayPal account is now linked to MailChimp.

 Now, each time customers make a purchase through PayPal, their email address and purchase data will be passed over to MailChimp.
 The connection status in your account will display as Not Connected until someone makes a PayPal purchase.